SrishtiKarn11/To-Do-List/README.md

 # 📝 To-Do List Web Application

-A simple, responsive, and interactive **To-Do List App** built with HTML, CSS, and JavaScript.
-This project helps users manage daily tasks effectively with features like adding, completing, and deleting tasks.
+A simple, responsive, and interactive **To-Do List App** built with HTML and CSS This project helps users manage daily tasks effectively with features like adding,  and deleting tasks.

 ---